 Ilana is an associate with Fraternal Law Partners.
 She is a Cincinnati native who joined Manley Burke as an associate in 2018.
-Her practice focuses on Higher Education and Tax Exempt Organizations.
+Her practice focuses on higher education and real estate matters.

 Ilana earned her bachelor’s degree from Tufts University before attending law school at Indiana University Maurer School of Law.
 While in law school, she served as an articles editor for the Indiana Journal of Law & Social Equality, and was awarded oral advocacy honors while participating in the Sherman Minton Moot Court competition.
 She also received two “CALI Excellence for the Future Awards” in recognition of her academic accomplishments in the law of philanthropy and nonprofit organizations.
 After law school, she earned her Master’s in Educational Leadership and started her (current) Ph.D. in Education Policy program at the IU School of Education.